IAN CHENINFONEW YORK

 Sorry Mom, I Lied

 To report only what is good while withholding the unpleasant.
-On August 10th, 2015 I left everything I knew at home and arrived at the Portland airport in Maine, USA, with just 2 heavy suitcases.
+In 2015, I left everything I knew at home and arrived at the Portland airport in Maine, USA, with just 2 heavy suitcases.
 I was excited by the possibility of studying, and at the same time, I felt out of control and overwhelmed.

 What I was experiencing and what I told my parents were two completely different things.
 Why?
 That’s what I wanted to find out in this personal project documenting my experience.